 Tarantulas and other arachnids

 Arachoiden supplies tarantulas and other arachnids from around the world to hobbyists, breeders, and resellers.
 We are located in Massachusetts.
-The majority of our species are imported from Germany on a regular basis.
-Imports are in accordance with USFW and US Customs regulations.
-As US captive-bred offspring become available we post them for sale, with prices that reflect the US captive-bred advantage.
-We provide novel species, guaranteed lineage, females, males, and breeding groups.
+The majority of our species are imported regularly from Germany, always in accordance with USFW and US Customs regulations.
+Imported or subsequent US captive-bred, we provide novel species and guaranteed lineage spanning the range of spiderling, juvenile (Jvn), semi-adult (SeA), subadult (SA), adult male (AM), adult female (AF).

 The tarantula keeping and breeding hobby is moving quickly.
-As many of you know, numerous described species, especially those described before the “modern era,” are in need of redescription.
-Many of the newest most exciting species have not yet been described by science.
+As many of you know, numerous described species, especially those described before the late 1900s, are in need of redescription.
+Many of the newest most exciting species have not yet been described.
 We use traditional scientific nomenclature for described and undescribed species.
-Errors in hobby-based nomenclature and identification are not uncommon.
+Errors in hobby-based identification and nomenclature are widespread.
 Common names, perpetuated seemingly by profiteers, introduce further confusion and error.
 One of our goals is to point out naming errors and inaccuracies where we find them, and help pave the way for scientific names to supercede whimsical common names.

 Please check to see if a photo and text accompany the species in which you have interest.
-The text provides species-specific information and explain errors in naming and identification.
+The text provides species-specific information and explains hobby-wide errors in identification and naming.
 The information used is collected from a variety of sources, typically overseas collectors, breeders, exporters, and arachnologists.
 Additional sources include original scientific manuscripts, hobby and arachnology textbooks, and the Journal of the British Tarantula Society.
-What we don’t know far exceeds what we do—we more than welcome information from any interested party.
-When permission is granted, credit will be assigned for facts and photos used in a posting.
+What we don’t know far exceeds what we do—we more than welcome information from any interested party and attribute facts and photos used in a posting.

 For those of you new to the hobby, welcome!
 Here are a few tips to facilitate your venture into this exciting field: